 Organic Magnesium Salts Vs. Amino Acid Chelates

-Some magnesium glycinate brands publish pseudo-science on absorbability, but you’ll notice their sources are either non-existent or not peer-reviewed.
-In other words, they’re backing their claims with no science or with opinions.
+The sources for claims that magnesium glycinate is better absorbed are either non-existent or not peer-reviewed.
+In other words, the claims are backed with no science or with opinions.

 We prefer data.